-- Classroom observation by the SENDCO, and senior leaders. - Ongoing assessment of progress made by intervention groups. - Work sampling on a termly basis. - Informal feedback from all staff. - Pupil interviews when setting new Provision Plan targets or reviewing existing targets. - Pupil progress tracking using assessment data (whole-school processes). - Monitoring Provision Plan targets. - Evaluating the impact of Provision Plans on pupils' progress (RAG rating). - Attendance records and liaison with Educational Inclusion and Partnership Team. - Regular meetings about pupils' progress between the SENDCO and the Executive Headteacher. - Executive Headteacher's report to Governors.
+- Classroom observation by the SENDCO, and senior leaders. - Ongoing assessment of progress made by intervention groups. - Work sampling on a termly basis. - Informal feedback from all staff. - Pupil interviews when setting new Provision Plan targets or reviewing existing targets. - Pupil progress tracking using assessment data (whole-school processes). - Monitoring Provision Plan targets. - Evaluating the impact of Provision Plans on pupils' progress (RAG rating). - Attendance records and liaison with the School Attendance Support Officer. - Regular meetings about pupils' progress between the SENDCO and the Executive Headteacher. - Executive Headteacher's report to Governors.